yoogol/project-two/README.md

 Improvements:
-- display a message if there is nothing available
+[x] - display a message if there is nothing available [x] meetup city/Location
-- meetup city/Location
-- make title of meetup/course a link
+[x] make title of meetup/course a link
+[x] make labels clearly
+[x] total positions/etc found...
+- add ABOUT info

+ALTERNATIVE DESIGN
 - hyperlinks for search terms
-- make labels clearly
-- add ABOUT info
 - make mobile-friendly with @media
 - dropdown on number of terms to display

+ADVANCED:
+- make meetup show only first paragraph of description
 - make sure words from the same position don't repeat
 - have it display % of words, not numbers
-- make meetup show only first paragraph of description
 - replace regular expressions with < * >